antonio/blog/source/articles/2012-05-12-you-should-be-having-fun-while-programming.md

 feeling sad and miserable.
 If you really don't like doing it, I think you should considering a career change (easier to say than to do, I know).

-Several days ago my girlfriend asked me "Hey, don't you get bored of that programming stuff?"
+Several days ago my girlfriend asked me <blockquote>Hey, don't you get bored of that programming stuff?</blockquote>

-And my answer was "No, not at all".
+And my answer was <blockquote>No, not at all</blockquote>

 If you are programming and not having fun, you are doing it wrong.